christophfranke/signal-chain/README.md

    $.log('Suggestions:') // Suggestions: ['So', 'many', 'suggestions', ...]
 )
 ```
-In this example we first store the user input in a reactive primitive and use it as input for the suggestions chain.
+In this example we first store the user input in a reactive primitive.
+We use that to primitive as a starting point to define the chain to fetch the suggestions.

 Let's have a look at the debounce part:
-- The `$.await.latest` operator will only pass on the latest resolved value.
-If a value is incoming while the previous promise is still pending, the previous promise will be cancelled.
+- The `$.await.latest` operator will pass on the latest resolved value.
+If a value is incoming while the previous promise is still pending, the previous promise will be cancelled and the resolve of the new one is awaited instead.
-- Together with the wait function, this will effectively create a debounce, only passing when there is no user input for 150ms.
+- Together with the wait function, this will effectively create a debounce, only passing on the input when there is no new value for 150 ms.

-When given no argument, `$.assert.not.isError()` will only pass on the value if it is not an error, otherwise it throws.
+When given no argument, `$.assert.not.isError()` will pass on the value if it is not an error, otherwise it throws.
 We use it here to ensure type consistency: `$.await.latest` cannot know, if a promise will resolve or reject.
-Therefore, it passes on `ValueType | Error`. because we know that our wait function cannot reject, we can safely assert that there is no error.
-The assertion then removes the `Error` type from the chain.
+Therefore, it passes on `TypeOfPromiseResolve | Error`.
+Because we know that our wait function cannot reject, we can safely assert that there is no error.
+The assertion operator then removes the `Error` type from the chain.

+*Why* is it designed like this?
+It follows the principle of **errors as values**.
+This reminds the developer that at this place something can go wrong and we need to handle it somehow.
+If we were not to handle the error at all, the suggestion pimitive would have an inferred type of `string[] | Error`.

 The `$.if` operator has a second parameter, which is the fallback value.
 If the condition is not met, the fallback value will be used instead.
-This defaults to the input of the operator, so if no fallback is given and the condition is not met, the input is being passed through.
+If no fallback is given and the condition is not met, the input is being passed through unchanged.

 The `$.await.latest` is also exactly what we want in fetching data.
 If a new input is given while the previous request is still pending, the previous request will be cancelled.
-There are 4 more await operators for different strategies:
+This is similar to the RxJS behviour of `switchMap`.
+For other scenarios there are 4 more await operators with different strategies:
-- `$.await.parallel`: Passes all resolved values in the order they resolve.
+- `$.await.parallel`: Passes on all resolved values in the order they resolve.
-- `$.await.order`: Passes all resolved values in the order they were requested.
+- `$.await.order`: Passes on all resolved values in the order they were requested.
 - `$.await.block`: Will only enter the inner block when no promise is pending.
 Incoming values will be discarded.
 - `$.await.queue`: Will only enter the inner block when no promise is pending.
 Incoming values will be queued and processed by the inner block once the pending promise is resolved.

 **Reactivity with Plain Objects**

-Sometimes you may work with existing logic, or maybe you prefer to store our state in plain objects. *Signal-Chain* can listen to plain objects and arrays using proxies.
+Sometimes you may work with existing logic, or maybe you prefer to store our state in plain objects. **Signal-Chain** can listen to plain objects and arrays using proxies.

 Let's assumet we have a state object like this:
 ```typescript